Cepher-Bible/Kjv-Style-Covenant-Just/README.md

 It is not meant to replace other translations, but to serve as a companion that may illuminate familiar passages in fresh ways.

-Donations, if moved to give or Questions: CepherHakamBible@outlook.com
+QUESTIONS or Donate to the Project: CepherHakamBible@outlook.com

 May the covenant-justice of God be revealed, and His victory proclamation resound.

 — Mark
-Year of our Lord Jesus 2026
+Year of our Lord Jesus Christ 2026